-No. Condition of Approval 453 - Detail Evidence 2023 Assessment Rating 2023 3.23 No parking shall be permitted on the internal roadways outside the designated parking areas.
+No. Condition of Approval 453 (MOD 8, 22 May 2024) Evidence Assessment Rating 3.23 No parking shall be permitted on the internal roadways outside the designated parking areas.
 Background (do not remove): Patrick does not permit parking of vehicles on internal roadways within the terminal.
-Compliant 2023 - Status: No change.
+Compliant 2024 - Status: No change.
 3.24 All trucks entering the development shall be wholly contained within the site before being required to stop.
 Background (do not remove): Trucks entering the site are contained within the site before being required to stop.
-Compliant 2023 - Status: No change.
+Compliant 2024 - Status: No change.
 3.25 The use of landscaping shall not affect driver sight distance for vehicles entering or exiting the site.
 Background (do not remove): Maintenance of landscaping is periodically carried out to ensure sight lines are not affected.
-Compliant 2023 - Status: Refer to Patrick's OEMP (dated 22 September 2023) - Section 6.10, Vegetation and Land Management Plan.
-Water Quality Impacts Erosion and Sediment Control 3.26 9 The proposed works shall be carried out so that: Background (do not remove): Applicable to construction period of the development etc. Not (a) No materials are eroded, or likely to be eroded, are deposited, or likely to be deposited, on the bed or shore or into the waters of Botany Bay; and 2023 - Status: No change.
-Applicable (b) No materials are likely to be carried by natural forces to the bed or shore or into the waters of Botany Bay.
-3.27 10 Any material that does enter Botany Bay shall be removed Background (do not remove): Applicable to construction period of the development etc. Not immediately.
-2023 - Status: No change.
-Applicable
+Compliant 2024 - Status: Refer to the OEMP (dated 17 January 2025) - Section 6.10, Vegetation and Land Management Plan.
+Water Quality Impacts Erosion and Sediment Control 3.26 9 The proposed works shall be carried out so that: (a) No materials are eroded, or likely to be eroded, are deposited, or likely to be deposited, on the bed or shore or into the waters of Botany Bay; and (b) No materials are likely to be carried by natural forces to the bed or shore or into the waters of Botany Bay.
+Background (do not remove): Applicable to construction period of the development etc. 2024 - Status: No change.
+Not Applicable 3.27 10 Any material that does enter Botany Bay shall be removed immediately.
+Background (do not remove): Applicable to construction period of the development etc. 2024 - Status: No change.
+Not Applicable